ruby-cute/ruby-cute/examples/g5k-tutorial.md

     Nodes assigned ["edel-10.grenoble.grid5000.fr", "edel-11.grenoble.grid5000.fr", "edel-12.grenoble.grid5000.fr", "edel-13.grenoble.grid5000.fr"]
     => nil

-The job variable is updated in Pry context.
+The variable `job` is updated in Pry context.
 When no keys are specified, the option *-allow_classic_ssh* is activated which enables the access via default SSH to the reserved machines.
 You can verify it by doing:

     [11] pry(main)> .ssh edel-11.grenoble.grid5000.fr "hostname"